 reference frame where the origin of the MRF is defined unambiguously with reference to the mounting interface plane of the sensor Optical Head

 1 For Fused Multiple Optical Head configurations, the interface plane of one of the Optical Heads may be nominated to define the MRF.
-The orientation is to be defined.
+The orientation needs to be defined.

 2 E.g. the Z-axis of the MRF is defined to be perpendicular to the mounting interface plane.
 The X- and Y-axes of the MRF are defined to lie in the mounting plane such as to form an orthogonal RHS with the MRF Z-axis.